arinar/slQuery/README.md

 considered a property of the combinator.
 To make this point clear, perhaps read and write it like this: `'Constant :1~>2: Sum[Sign="+-"]'`

 The direction of the port is always derived from the flow-direction of the combinator.
+In the right-pointing combinator flavor ("downstream"), the left hand side port spec specifies the output port number of the source block and the right hand side one the input port number of the destination block.

-You cannot find two blocks that are connected to the same source this way. `'x:1 - 1:y'` is not the same as `'x <- :1 foo :1 -> y'`
+When using the bidirectional flavor, an input port always matched up with an output port (only that the sense of direction isn't specfied).
+You cannot find two blocks that are connected to the same source like this: `'x:1 - 1:y'`. to find blocks with a common source requires two dataflow combinators like so: `'x <- 1: * :1 -> y'`

 Trigger ports (Action, or Function-Call) and Enable ports can be matched with the special port specs `'!:'` and `'?:'`